West Morris Mendham High School: Boys soccer

 The boys' soccer team won the Group III state championship in 2015 (defeating Toms River High School South in the tournament final) and 2017 (vs. Mainland Regional High School).

 The team won the North II Group III state sectional title in 1988, before losing to Steinert High School in the Group III state championship game.
 In 2015, the Minutemen defeated Toms River High School South by a score of 4-0 in the Group III title game, winning the first state championship in the program's history.

 The 2017 team finished the season with a record of 20-3 after defeating Northern Valley Regional High School at Old Tappan by a score of 1-0 in the semifinals and winning the Group III state title with a 2-1 win against Mainland in the championship game at Kean University.

 Football

-The 1975 team finished the season with a record of 8–1–2 after winning the NJSIAA North Jersey II Group I state championship game with a 19–6 win against Mountain Lakes High School, which had been awarded the sectional title in four of the five previous seasons.
-Under head coach Richard Attonito (1971–1988), the team won three Colonial Hills Conference titles (1975, 1982, 1983) and matriculated future NFL linebackers Jim Collins and Carl Zander.
+The 1975 team won the NJSIAA North Jersey II Group I state championship game with a 19–6 win against Mountain Lakes High School, which had been awarded the sectional title in four of the five previous seasons, finishing the season with a record of 8–1–2.

 The intra-district football rivalry with West Morris Central High School was ranked 23rd on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
-West Morris Central leads the series with an overall record of 21-7-1 through the 2017 season, including sectional finals victories in both 2001 and 2004.
+With nine consecutive victories, West Morris Central leads the series with an overall record of 27-7-1 through the 2024 season including sectional finals victories in both 2001 and 2004.